Thad Lewis: St. Louis Rams

-Lewis signed with the Rams as an undrafted free agent soon after the 2010 NFL Draft.
+Lewis signed with the St. Louis Rams as an undrafted free agent soon after the 2010 NFL draft.

-Cleveland Browns
+Cleveland Browns (first stint)

 The Cleveland Browns claimed him off of waivers on September 4, 2011.
-Lewis was later waived by the Browns on October 11, 2012.
-He was signed to the practice squad on October 13, 2012.
-He was again added to the Cleveland Browns active roster December 24, 2012 after injuries to Brandon Weeden and Colt McCoy.
-He made his first career start when the Browns took on the Pittsburgh Steelers on December 30, 2012 and completed 22 of 32 passes for 204 yards with one touchdown and one interception.
+Lewis was later waived by the Browns on October 11.
+He was signed to the practice squad on October 13.
+He was again added to the Browns' active roster on December 24, after injuries to Brandon Weeden and Colt McCoy.
+He made his first career start when the Browns took on the Pittsburgh Steelers on December 30, and completed 22 of 32 passes for 204 yards with one touchdown and one interception.
 Notwithstanding Lewis' performance, the Browns lost 24–10.
 This performance was particularly noteworthy due to his strong performance against the first-ranked defense of the NFL during the 2012 season.
 Lewis was waived by the Browns on May 22, 2013.